wp-plugins/blunt-ajax/readme.txt

 **Things To Do**

 * Add option to automatically escape parameter values, will need to be off by default to maintain backwards compatibility.
+* Add ability to pass multidimensional objects/arrays as paremeters.

 == Installation ==